heidihuang-wav/quartz/content/Journal/07-2023/Birth of this Microblog.md

 ---
-title: "Birth of this Microblog"
+title: Birth of this Microblog
 tags:
   - Journal
-- July2023
+  - year-2023
 ---

 Dunno what I'm doing but this is cool :) and makes me very happy!